FAIRNS/Number_and_syntax_units_in_LSTM_LMs/README.md

   * NA_tasks:  datasets used for the Number-Agreement tasks,
   * Tree_depth: the dataset used for predicting the syntactic tree depth (number of open nodes) from LSTM activity.

-Pre-trained LSTM models and datasets used for training and evaluating the LSTM language models can be found [here](https://github.com/facebookresearch/colorlessgreenRNNs)

 ```bash
 ├── code
 ├── datasets